Leveraging VLM-Based Pipelines to Annotate 3D Objects: Material Inference

-\textbf{Results.} Table \ref{tab:material_prediction} reveals impressive material prediction abilities in both VLMs (up to 87\% top-3 accuracy from PaLI-X or 51\% soft accuracy from BLIP-2).
-It confirms that using type annotations and object appearance simultaneously generally outperforms using one or the other.
-This reasoning advantage is reminiscent of chain-of-thought prompting \cite{kojima2022large} or iterative inference \cite{gershman2014amortized,marino2018iterative}.
-Having access to previous computations can help the VLM avoid redundant processing.
+\textbf{Results.} Table \ref{tab:material_prediction} reveals that class-conditional inference can boost material prediction abilities in both VLMs (PaLI-X and BLIP-2).
+Although the effect is stronger in (the significantly larger) PaLI-X, using a type annotation as well as the object’s appearance generally outperforms using one or the other.
+We conjecture two possible reasons: (i) fixing a value for an upstream property, from the VLM’s full range of predictions, helps mitigate confusion; and (ii) access to previous computations helps the VLM avoid redundant processing and attend to the downstream task.

-The "From Type" sub-columns confirm that CAP3D captions contain more material information than PaLI-VQA types (in fact, 43\% of CAP3D captions already contain the expected material label, versus 12\% for PaLI types mainly due to objects like ``iceberg'' or ``woodcarving'').
-Yet PaLI types are on par with CAP3D captions in terms of prompt-chained accuracy when we do use the object's appearance (see "From Type and Appearance" sub-columns).
-This could be explained by hallucinations or specious details in CAP3D captions which hinder VLM reasoning.
-It goes to suggest that property-specific annotations serve as more robust intermediate representations for downstream tasks.
+Predictions from text alone (see ``From Type'' subcolumns) confirm that CAP3D captions contain more material information than PaLI-VQA types.
+Yet PaLI types are on par or better than CAP3D captions when we do use the object’s appearance (see ``From Type and Appearance'' subcolumns).
+This is likely explained by hallucinations or specious details in CAP3D captions which hinder VLM reasoning.
+See Table \ref{tab:material_prediction_examples} for more examples of predictions from all inference scenarios across the material test set.

-\lm{I feel like you need a final "interpretation" of "can VLM make predictions about Physical properties?"
-What about with/without chaining?
-Right now it's a bit unclear how Table 1 provides evidence for yes/no.}